sudeepsudeepam/supermarket-app/README.md

 aws eks update-kubeconfig --region us-west-2 --name eks-supermarket-cluster
 ```

+Best Practices that can be followed for Security  (Not Implemented in current deployment)

 ## Cluster Security

 1. Setup RBAC - IAM integration for different permission levels